Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Data

-Angular systematics on observations can be broadly described as sample incompleteness in the angular plane.
-Recent cosmological clustering analysis focus on regions of the sky with very high completeness, such that the sample incompleteness is very low.
-In this work we simulate this effect by downsampling the \patchy{} boxes in the $X,~Y-$plane with a 2D paraboloid mask whose maximum is placed in the center of the box.
-The minimum completeness is set to 80\% at the corners of the box. \reffig{fig:box-incompleteness} shows the $X,~Y$ map of the measured galaxy density (top-left panel) and DT sphere densities for different radii.
-It should be noted that smaller spheres show distributions closely resembling that of the galaxies of \patchy{}-NUA, confirming that these are correlated tracers.
-As the sphere radius increases the distribution becomes very uniform (bottom-left panel) and for even larger radii, the distribution becomes anti correlated to that of the galaxies (bottom middle-left panel).
+Angular systematics on observations can be essentially described as sample incompleteness in the angular plane.
+Recent cosmological clustering analyses focus on regions of the sky with over $90~{\rm per cent}$ completeness \citep{Ross2020}, such that the sample incompleteness is very low.
+In this work we simulate this effect by downsampling the \patchy{} boxes in the $X,~Y-$plane with a 2D paraboloid filter.
+The parabolic map has a maximum completeness of 1 in the centre of the plane and minima of 0.8 in the corners. \reffig{fig:box-incompleteness} shows the densities of galaxies (top-left panel) as well as DT spheres with different radii.
+It should be noted that the distributions of smaller spheres ($R<1.2\bar{n}_{\rm gal}^{-1/3}$) are close to that of the galaxies of \patchy{}-A. As the sphere radius increases ($R\in(1.2, 1.5)\bar{n}_{\rm gal}^{-1/3}$) the distribution becomes very uniform (bottom-left panel) and for even larger radii ($R>1.5\bar{n}_{\rm gal}^{-1/3}$), it becomes anti correlated to that of the galaxies (bottom middle-left panel).